 Much as there are many variations in the standard format of a briefing note, it should have three main parts which include:

-A good briefing note should state the issue at hand, proposal or problem clearly to the reader.
+A good briefing note should state the issue at hand, proposal, or problem clearly to the reader.
 It should be very precise and set out in the form of a question or statement what the briefing note is about

 2 SUMMARY OF FACTS

-Background: This basically give the reader a history of how the current situation came to be.
+Background: This basically gives the reader a history of how the current situation came to be.
 It answers questions like’ what led to the current situation?’ or ‘how has it evolved since it started?’

 Current status: Details the current situation of the matter and who is involved.

-Options: This is basically observations and meanings of key considerations, description of the options available and their advantages and disadvantages.
+Options: This is basically observations and meanings of key considerations, description of the options available, and their advantages and disadvantages.

-Step by step model of a briefing note.
+Step by step model of a briefing note

-- Perceive the need: You should consider the need for the briefing and its relevance to audience.
+- Perceive the need: You should consider the need for the briefing and its relevance to the audience.

-- Give yourself a frame of reference: This entails strategic perspective, objective, audience, authority, barriers and timelines.
+- Give yourself a frame of reference: This entails strategic perspective, objective, audience, authority, barriers, and timelines.
 These considerations help keep focused on your work and avoid spending time on unnecessary issues that are not the task at hand.
-It is also at this point that you get to know whether to proceed or not
+It is also at this point that you get to know whether to proceed or not.

-- Research and select the content: This should be very elaborate for the decision maker to be able to get the real situation or the importance of the matter no matter how complex it is.
+- Research and select the content: This should be very elaborate for the decision-maker to be able to get the real situation or the importance of the matter no matter how complex it is.

-- Select on the medium, whether it’s written, oral or both.
+- Select on the medium, whether it’s written, oral, or both.